Mercy Children's Hospital

 Kohl's Kids In Action (KKIA) is sponsored by Mercy Children's Hospital and Kohl's Department store.
 KKIA is fighting the childhood obesity battle by focusing on prevention.

 Kohl's donates time, effort and funding to keeping kids healthy.
 Partnering with 151 hospitals across the country, Kohl's Cares cause merchandise program has raised more than $231 million to support kids' health and education initiatives.
 Every sale of Kohl's Cares for Kids merchandise is donated to programs like Kohl's Kids in Action.
 Items like this can be purchased at any one of your local Kohl's Department stores.

-Mercy Children's Hospital and Kohl's have worked together for the past four years to promote child safety and prevent childhood obesity.
+Mercy Children's Hospital and Kohl's have worked together for the past eight years to promote child safety and prevent childhood obesity.

 Our aim is to help your child maintain a healthy weight by balancing the calories that he or she eats and drinks with the energy needed for growth and physical activity.

 Doctors are concerned about children who are overweight .
 Excessive weight in children and teens may lead to health problems such as heart disease, high cholesterol, high blood pressure, Type 2 diabetes, asthma and sleep apnea.
 Overweight children and teens are more likely to become obese adults.

 It's all about the family!
 Parents play a crucial role in the way their children develop healthy habits.
 Mercy Health Partners and Kohl's Department Store have teamed up to promote four key messages: